alirezasaremi.com logo

 }

-Now your blog page can stay simple:
+Now the blog page can stay simple:

 // app/blog/page.tsx